raspberrypilearning/brain-game/en/step_7.md

-## Adding graphics
+## Add graphics

-Instead of your character just saying `yes! :)` or `nope :(` to the player, let's add some graphics that will let the player know how they are doing.
+At the moment, the character sprite just says `yes! :)` or `no :(` to the player's answers.
+Add some graphics to let the player know whether their answer is correct or incorrect.

 --- task ---

-Create a new sprite called 'Result', containing both a 'tick' and a 'cross' costume.
+Create a new sprite called 'Result', and give it a 'tick' and a 'cross' costume.

 ![Sprite with tick and cross costumes](images/brain-result.png)

 --- /task ---

 --- task ---

-Change your character's code, so that instead of telling the player how they did, it broadcasts `correct`{:class="blockevents"} and `wrong`{:class="blockevents"} messages instead.
+Change your character sprite's code so that, instead of saying something to the player, it broadcasts{:class="blockevents"} the messages 'correct' or 'wrong'.

 ![Character sprite](images/character-sprite.png)